EnzoR90/Enzo_Portfolios_Repository/HumanRightsIndexHW34.md

 *Test and Get Feedback: Capture Feedback*

-For this in-class exercise, I was grouped with four other **Telling Stories with Data** students.
-I showed them the two sketches and I made a brevity explanation for each.
+For this in-class exercise, I was grouped with three other **Telling Stories with Data** students.
+I showed them the two sketches and provided a brevity explanation for each.
 The feedback I received from the group are the following:

 What worked?